 Composition and Creating Balance

 The most difficult aspect of styling product photography is creating balance while showcasing the product.
-You should consider props and other elements, even colour, supporting elements that do not detract from the product itself.
+You should consider props and other elements, even color, supporting elements that do not detract from the product itself.

 In addition to taking care that your props don’t overshadow the product, make sure that you communicate the size of your product.
 One of the biggest frustrations consumers have about purchasing online is that the product doesn’t look like the picture, or the amount of the product is less than they expected.